BellaTatts/Digital-writing-folio/Week 4.md

 Looked at Scroll animation for the speech and investigated whether or not I wanted to include it in my own work.

+For a brief definition of scroll animation: "It is a common UX pattern on the web.
+These are animations that are linked to the scroll position of a scroll container.
+This means that as you scroll up or down, the linked animation scrubs forward or backward in direct response."

 Last week when we deployed our coding playgrounds using GitHub pages we ran into errors.
 Jenny has thoroughly investigated this and the issue is related to certain JavaScript functionality around "event listeners", which we use frequently in digital poetics but which in real world (aka capitalism and the vectors of communication run by tech oligarchs) carry the potential for security risks.
 Our poems, however, pose no security risks to us, and so the way to get around this will be to create an account with Vercel using your GitHub credentials.
 Other options for free website deployment include Render and Netlify.
 Jenny will demonstrate in class how to then deploy your coding playground website through Vercel.
 Knowing how to do this will make life easy later, when it comes time to publish our Twine stories and websites.